Euro-to-Dollar Week Ahead Forecast: Tariff Uncertainty Proves Constructive

 Free • No obligation • Takes 2 minutes

-After all, the government needs tariff revenues to stem the country's growing budget deficit and pay for tax reductions.
+The U.S. government needs tariff revenues to stem the country's growing budget deficit and pay for tax reductions, which opens the door to increasingly creative attempts to raise import duties.

-The issue for the dollar is that uncertainty is rising again, confirming the biggest headwind to the currency is policy-related, and the Supreme Court ruling inadvertently adds to that.
+The issue for the dollar is that uncertainty is rising again, confirming the biggest headwind to the currency is policy-related.

 It points to contradictory forces pushing and pulling the dollar - on the one hand, there's a robust economy and fading expectations for Federal Reserve rate cuts pushing it higher, but on the other, there's a series of policy-related concerns pulling it lower.